 Some people are no longer happy with their existing homes because they have outgrown them.
 Perhaps there are more children now, people are working from home or they need extra bathrooms or parking spaces.
 It may be that a home renovation project will not be able to solve these issues.
-In this scenario and others, some people choose to build their own homes.
+In this scenario and others, some people choose to build their own homes and others look for homes to purchase.

 There’s no denying it: the project will take masses of planning, time, and money.
 It can be a highly disruptive season, but in the end, it will all be worth it.
 Right from the earliest discussions with a professional, it’s essential to create a realistic financial framework.
 Any architect will tell you that building projects frequently go over-budget, so it’s important to have a financial reserve available.
 This article discusses some of the most costly aspects of the house building process.